gpbl/react-day-picker/docs/APIMethods.md

 #### showMonth `(d: Date) ⇒ void`

-Set the day picker to display the given month.
+Set the Day Picker to display the given month.

 ```jsx